-John has 26 years of practical experience in the worker cooperative world with Union Cab of Madison where he served as a director for eight years and in management for over twelve (including General Manager).
-He has experience in marketing and strategic planning, governance models and human resources.
-John earned a Masters in Management: Cooperative and Credit Unions from Saint Mary’s University (Halifax) in 2010 and currently is PhD Candidate in Business Administration (Management) whose dissertation examines the burgeoning “union-coops” model of worker ownership.
+John has 26 years of practical experience in the worker cooperative world with Union Cab of Madison .
+John earned a Masters in Management: Cooperative and Credit Unions from Saint Mary’s University (Halifax) in 2010 and currently is a PhD Candidate in Business Administration (Management).
 John is a founding member of the Democracy at Work Network and US Federation of Worker Cooperatives.
-He teaches a summer course on worker cooperatives at The Evergreen State College.
+He teaches a summer course on worker cooperatives at The Evergreen State College as well as serving on the Presidio University faculty for their Cooperative Management Certificate.
+John co-edited a collection of essays on measuring co-operatives.
+It is available as a e-book at no cost from the Cooperative Difference.

 Deborah Craig joined the NWCDC in 2014.
 Deborah has over 20 years of experience in cooperative management, specializing in Human Resources in the Food Co-op and Home Care Co-op industries.
-She has a Master’s degree from Western Washington University and is a peer adviser with the Democracy at Work Network.
+She has a Master’s degree from Western Washington University.
+In addtiion to working with NWCDC, Deborah serves as a peer adviser with the Democracy at Work Network.
+Deborah is also part of the first cohort of Democracy at Work Institute’s Fellows.
+Deborah specializes in homecare/caregiver cooperatives as well as working with the ROC Northwest program.